moliver28/research-handbook/content/handbook/customer-success/csm/segment/cse/scale-operating-rhythm.md

 #### Requesting CSE Engagement (Account Owners only - AEs, SAEs)

-Only account owners should file a new issue requesting a CSE engagement for their customer.
+Only account owners (AEs and RM's) should file a new issue requesting a CSE engagement for their customer.
 Other stakeholders at GitLab (Solutions Architects, Support, Professional Services) may identify a potential opportunity for CSE engagement, but ultimately the account owner should be notified to follow through the request process and communicate to the customer that a request has been made.
 So the workflow goes like this:

 * New cases are allowed to be created for accounts with 30 - 300K USD ARR, and the “assigned CSM” must be set to ‘TAM Scale’.
 * AE/RM files the request in SFDC